Council on Education for Public Health

 At a minimum, the capstone experience will require the integration of multiple major competencies used by a public health professional.
 In fulfilling the capstone requirement, each candidate must: (a) submit a formal written paper of sufficient depth and rigor and (b) satisfactorily complete a poster presentation of the project chosen as the basis for the written paper at an appropriate venue (e.g., research forum, refereed conference, etc.) approved by the M.P.H. program director.

-Non-didactic program requirements
+Non-curricular program requirements

 In addition to course work, students are required to complete the following noncurricular requirements for the M.P.H. degree:

-- Attendance at 12 public health seminars
+- Documented attendance at 12 public health seminars

 - Twenty hours of community-based service-learning